 Now go to Online Store, Navigation section, select Footer Menu, and list all the page you created before:

-Congratulations, you’ve just launched your first eCommerce store!
+Congratulations, you’ve just created your first Shopify ecommerce store!

 Although it didn’t take a long time, it’s still an excellent achievement.
-You’re now running your own online store and can officially call yourself an ecommerce entrepreneur.
+You now own an online store and can officially call yourself an ecommerce entrepreneur.

 You should also remember that you’ve only figured out how to start an ecommerce store, now you need to figure out how to take it to the next level.
 Owning an ecommerce business is about trying to improve your sales, customer service, customer experience, and, most importantly, yourself.

-To run a successful ecommerce store, you’ll need to focus your energy on marketing your store via ads, content creation, and building an audience on social media.
+And so the question now is, how to start a successful Shopify store?
+Well, you’ll need to focus your energy on marketing your store via ads, content creation, and building an audience on social media.
 When combined, those three things can have a powerful impact on your brand in the long-term.
 Right now, you need to put your brand out there for everyone to see as people won’t just magically find you.
-Just as Shopify and Oberlo make running your ecommerce business easier than ever before, there are plenty of accessible marketing tools and tutorials available online.
+Just as Shopify and DSers make running your ecommerce business easier than ever before, there are plenty of accessible marketing tools and tutorials available online.
 We recommend using Facebook Ads to boost your sales.
 Remember, it’s best to jump right into this aspect of your eCommerce business because learning by doing will be more effective than coming up with an elaborate marketing plan right from the onset.

 Write down a list of things you want to achieve with your ecommerce business, and begin the learning process.
 Begin by committing one hour every day to improving your Shopify store so that you can further edit your website, find new ways to boost sales, and continue learning how to grow your ecommerce business.